 2008: The great recession

 His saving grace is the recession and, once again, the algorithm.
-The intricate data capturing details of the algorithm keeps Netflix from losing subscribers.
+The complex data capturing details of the algorithm keeps Netflix from losing subscribers.
 But more than that, the cash-strapped cable networks and studios are desperate for money.
 Netflix had it.
-Netflix partners with a small paid TV movie channel called Starz, giving Netflix access to some mainstream content like “Pirates of the Caribbean” and “Spiderman 3”.
+Netflix partners with a small paid T.V. movie channel called Starz who gives Netflix access to some mainstream content like “Pirates of the Caribbean” and “Spiderman 3”.

 By the end of 2008, Netflix had over 10,000 titles and 9.4 million subscribers.
-Netflix could now offer the same movie titles that paid TV channels offered at a fraction of the price.
+Netflix could now offer the same movie titles that paid T.V. channels were offering at a fraction of the price.

 2009: Apple + Netflix = Magic

-Hastings gets an email from Steve Jobs launching the iPad and asks if Netflix wants to be the featured streaming app on the device.
+Hastings gets an email from Steve Jobs, launching the iPad, and asks if Netflix would like to be the featured streaming app on the device.
 As soon as people experience watching content on the iPad, there is no going back.

 2010-Present: Going global, some major blunders, new competitors, the birth of binge-watching, and a few awards